talos-vulndev/afl-dyninst/README.md

 of libdyninstAPI_RT.so.

 $ export DYNINSTAPI_RT_LIB=/usr/local/lib/libdyninstAPI_RT.so
-$ ./afl-dyninst -i ./rar -o ./rar_ins -e 0x4034c0 -s 100
+$ ./afl-dyninst -i ./unrar -o ./rar_ins -e 0x4034c0 -s 10
 Skipping library: libAflDyninst.so
 Instrumenting module: DEFAULT_MODULE
 Inserting init callback.
-Saving the instrumented binary to ./rar_ins...
+Saving the instrumented binary to ./unrar_ins...
 All done!
 Happy fuzzing!

-Here we are instrumenting the rar binary with entrypoint at 0x4034c0 (manualy found address of main), skipping the first 100 basic blocks and outputing to rar_ins.
+Here we are instrumenting the rar binary with entrypoint at 0x4034c0 (manually found address of main), skipping the first 10 basic blocks and outputing to unrar_ins

+You can also use the afl-dyninst.sh helper script which sets the required environment variables for you.

-## Running AFL on instrumented binary
+## Running AFL on the instrumented binary

 NOTE: The instrumentation library "libDyninst.so" must be available in the current working directory or LD_LIBRARY_PATH as that is where the instrumented binary will be looking for it.

-Since AFL checks if the binary has been instrumented by afl-gcc,AFL_SKIP_BIN_CHECK environment variable needs to be set.
-No modifications to AFL it self is needed.
+Since AFL checks if the binary has been instrumented by afl-gcc, the AFL_SKIP_BIN_CHECK environment variable needs to be set.
+No modifications to AFL itself is needed.
 $ export AFL_SKIP_BIN_CHECK=1
 Then, AFL can be run as usual:
 $ afl-fuzz -i testcases/archives/common/gzip/ -o test_gzip -- ./gzip_ins -d -c

-Note that there are the helper scripts afl-fuzz-dyninst.sh and afl-dyninst.sh for you which set the required environment variables for you.
+You can also use the afl-fuzz-dyninst.sh helper script which sets the required environment variables for you.